Garden & Pool

 The saltwater pool system uses a salt cell or a salt chlorine generator to convert the salt in the water into chlorine.
 The chlorine generated by the salt cell is milder and less irritating to the skin and eyes compared to the chlorine used in traditional chlorine pools.

 The salt cell generates chlorine by electrolysis, which breaks down the salt molecules into sodium and chlorine.
 The chlorine that is produced by the salt cell kills bacteria and other harmful organisms in the pool water.
+If you want to know more about how and why that works, see this article on Electro-chlorination.

 It is important to note that a saltwater pool is not a chlorine-free pool.
 The saltwater pool system generates chlorine, but the levels of chlorine are typically lower than in traditional chlorine pools.